Formation of Extremely Low-mass White Dwarfs Binaries: results on binary formation

 Figure \ref{fig:Masses_P_13_090.pdf} shows {$M_{\rm d}$, $M_{\rm c}$ and $M_{\rm env}$ versus $P_{\rm orb}$, and should be compared to the fiducial case in Figure \ref{Masses13_Porb.pdf}.
-After the onset of RLOF, the orbit first goes outward slightly, and then shrinks until $M_{\rm d}\sim M_{\rm a}$.
-Since the accretor is larger, the orbit does not shrink as much as the fiducial case, and the mass loss rate is also smaller.
-The donor star is slightly less evolved at the beginning of the RLOF, since for the same separation, the larger accretor makes the Roche-lobe radius smaller.
+After the onset of RLOF, the orbit first goes outward slightly, and then shrinks until $M_{\rm d}\approx M_{\rm a}$.
+The accretor is larger, so the orbit does not shrink as much as the fiducial case and the mass-loss rate is also smaller.
+The donor star is slightly less evolved at the beginning of the RLOF because, for the same separation, the larger accretor makes the Roche-lobe radius smaller.
 As a result, smaller $P_{\rm orb,i}$ must be used to get the same $M_{\rm d,f}$.

 The main difference between Figures \ref{fig:Teff_P_13_090.pdf} and \ref{Teff_P_13_060.pdf} occurs on the WD cooling track after maximum $T_{\rm eff}$.
 During this long period, the larger $M_{\rm a,i}$ increases $\dot{J}_{\rm gr}$, causing the orbit to shrink faster.
 This is more evident for small $P_{\rm orb}$.
-A specific example will be given in Figure \ref{fig:Teff_P_compare.pdf}, in which the pre-WD evolution is similar but the heavier accretor causes more orbital decay on the WD cooling track.
+A specific example is given in Figure \ref{fig:Teff_P_compare.pdf}, in which the pre-WD evolution is similar but the heavier accretor causes more orbital decay on the WD cooling track.